ENOFLAG/writeups/0ctf2019/sanitize.md

 *WOAH!
 Decompilation in C works.
 All these years they told us it's an unsolved problem...*

-The binary first created an empty tree, to which it appended our input character by character.
-After that it appended the n characters of the flag at the indexes we specified.
+The binary first creats an empty tree, to which it appends our input, character by character.
+After that it appends the n characters of the flag at the indexes we specify.

-We tried to grasp how the tree was behaved.
+We tried to grasp how the tree behaved.
 Wierdly enough, new nodes were always appended at the root of the tree, and it had some kind of self balancing.
 However, we had no clue how it balanced.
-So we built ripped the tree out and _built our own tool_.
+So we ripped the tree out and _built our own tool_.

 Turns out, Ghidra has an "Export to C/C++ option".